 To be more specific, this error message occurs if:

-- If you are using a Tunnel broker on your computer.
+- Tunnel Blocker: If you are using a Tunnel broker on your computer.
 These are mostly present in several organizations.

-- You are using VPN’s to change your location such as OpenVPN with different configuration files.
+- VPN: You are using VPN’s to change your location such as OpenVPN with different configuration files.

-- You are using IPv6 services which are tunneled over IPv4.
+- Protocol Tunneling: You are using IPv6 services that are tunneled over IPv4.
 Netflix only supports native IPv6 services but if you are primarily using IPv4 but tunneling to make it IPv6, the platform will reject it.